 The console sends a request to start the application (see StartApplication (p.
-112)), and then the SQL editor page appears.
+125)), and then the SQL editor page appears.

-- The console opens the SQL editor page.
+- 3. The console opens the SQL editor page.
 Review the page, including the buttons (Add SQL from templates, Save and run SQL) and various tabs. - 4.
 In the SQL editor, choose Add SQL from templates. - 5.
 From the available template list, choose Continuous filter.
-Note that the sample code reads data from one in-application stream (the WHERE clause filers the rows) and inserts it in another in-application stream as follows: - Creates the in-application stream DESTINATION\SQL\STREAM. - Creates a pump STREAM\PUMP, uses it to select rows from SOURCE\SQL\STREAM\001 and insert them in the DESTINATION\SQL\STREAM. - 6.
-Choose Add this SQL to editor. - 7.
-Test the application code as follows:
+Note that the sample code reads data from one in-application stream (the WHERE clause filers the rows) and inserts it in another in-application stream as follows: - Creates the in-application stream DESTINATION_SQL_STREAM. - Creates a pump STREAM_PUMP, uses it to select rows from SOURCE_SQL_STREAM_001 and insert them in the DESTINATION_SQL_STREAM.

+6. Choose Add this SQL to editor.

+7. Test the application code as follows:

 Remember, you already started the application (status is RUNNING).
-Therefore, Amazon Kinesis Analytics is already continuously reading from the streaming source and adding rows to the in-application stream SOURCE\SQL\STREAM\001.
+Therefore, Amazon Kinesis Analytics is already continuously reading from the streaming source and adding rows to the inapplication stream SOURCE_SQL_STREAM_001.

-a.
+- a.
 In the SQL Editor, click Save and run SQL.
 The console first sends update request to save the application code.
-Then, the code continuously executes.
+Then, the code continuously executes. - b.
+You can see the results in the Real-time analytics tab.